 At Advanced Bionics, we know you have questions—big ones, life-changing ones.
 And we are here to help answer them.
-Whether you are exploring cochlear implants for yourself or a loved one, we will guide you through every step of the journey—from understanding your options to rediscovering the joy of sound.
+Whether you are exploring cochlear implants for yourself, a loved one or a child, we will guide you through every step of the journey—from understanding your options to discovering or rediscovering the joy of sound.

-We are a company that helps people hear better.
+We are a company that helps people of all ages hear better.
 We make cochlear implants, which are special devices that help people with severe hearing loss.

-For over 25 years, we have been creating advanced technology to bring sound back to those who struggle to hear.
+For over 25 years, we have been creating advanced technology to bring sound back to adults and children who struggle to hear.

 We believe everyone deserves to hear the world clearly.
 That is why we support families every step of the way—from learning about cochlear implants to life after surgery.

-If you or a loved one is struggling with hearing, we’re here to help.
+If you, your loved one or child is struggling with hearing, we’re here to help.

 1